exactly-once/Home/content/posts/messaging-infrastructure.md

 - state change has been persisted
 - outgoing messages have been sent

 If we are sending out more than one message, the number of possible failure scenarios increases because sending each message constitutes a separate operation.

 This approach requires the least support from the messaging infrastructure but is the hardest one to work with as the business logic needs to take into account all these failure modes and support deterministic behavior during retires.
+As we proved in [consistent messaging](https://exactly-once.github.io/posts/consistent-messaging/) this is all but a trivial task even for the simplest business logic.

 ## All-or-nothing